 ED 205 Introduction to Education 2

 ED 314 The Adolescent Learner 3

 One Methods Course in the Major 3

 ED 410 Reading in the Content Area 3

 ED 401 Psychological Foundations of Education 3

 ED 402 Hist/Phil/Social Foundations of Education 3

+ED 470 Diversity in American Schools 3

-ED 500 or 501 Observation and Directed
+ED 500 or 501 Observation and Directed Student Teaching ng10

-Student Teaching 10

-ED 502 Multicultural Field Experience 2

-Note: ED 205 and ED 314 should be taken prior to admission into the teacher education program.
+Note: ED 205, CS 200, and ED 314 should be taken prior to admission into the teacher education program.
 The student should make formal application for admission into the teacher education program no later than the first semester of the junior year.